derlin/introduction-to-fastapi-and-celery/docs/03-celery.md

 False
 ```

-So beware: results must be JSON-serializable (or match the serialization configured in Celery), since the results
+So beware: results must be JSON-serializable (or match the serialization configured in Celery)
-will be serialized and stored in the results backend.
+since the results will be serialized and stored in the results backend.

 ## Using Celery with FastAPI